Drug & Alcohol Addiction Rehab for Executives, CEO’s and Professionals

 Support groups often cater to specific groups of people, such as executives, offering tools and encouragement for attaining and sustaining sobriety.
 Sessions and meetings can be scheduled around an executive’s existing obligations, so important meetings and work-related responsibilities can continue to be fulfilled during treatment.

-Benefits of an Executive Drug Rehab Program
+Benefits of an Executive Rehab Program for Working Professionals

 NIDA reports that regardless of the type of treatment a person obtains for the disease of addiction, the recommended minimum length of time in a program is 90 days.
 Staying in treatment for long enough allows the brain time to heal and become balanced without drugs.
 It can also allow for new and healthy habits that are learned during a treatment program to become more fixed, or ingrained, as the person has time to practice them in a controlled environment.